 Pour some bubble solution on a flat surface such as a meat try or cafeteria tray.
 Stick a straw into the bubble solution and blow a bubble dome on the tray.
 How long does it last?
 Does it look any different just before it breaks?
 Can you come up with ways to make it last longer?

 Try different bubble makers.
 A favorite of mine is one of the small plastic baskets that cherry tomatoes are sold in.
 Dip one of these in bubble solution and wave it through the air and you have a regular bubble machine.

 Add some food coloring to bubble solution.
 Put some of the mixture on a tray.
 Use a straw to blow bubbles on the tray.
 Gently lower a piece of white paper into the bubbles.
 Lift the paper and you should have a bubble picture.
 Let the paper dry.
 Use this method to make your own writing paper.

 Get Inside a Bubble:

 If you put a lot of bubble solution in a wading pool, you can get inside a bubble.
 Put a dish pan in the center of the wading pool.
-Place a hoola hoop into the bubble solution so that it is around the dish pan.
+Place a hula hoop into the bubble solution so that it is around the dish pan.
 Stand in the dish pan.
-Have someone lift the hoola hoop out of the bubble solution.
+Have someone lift the hula hoop out of the bubble solution.
 You are now in a bubble.